 Subsequently, EPA issued a UAO in March 1991 to NPI and the National Defense Corporation (NDC), requiring implementation of the activities that were identified in the 1990 ROD.
 This work included construction of a water supply system and an extension of the municipal water service to areas annexed by the city.
-A permanent alternate drinking water supply was installed by NPI in fall 1991 at approximately 174 residences that serve a population of 425.
+A permanent alternate drinking water supply was installed by NPI in fall 1991 at approximately 174 residences that served a population of 425.

 In September 1991, EPA issued a ROD for an interim remedial action to address on-site contaminated water at the NPI site.
 This ROD was needed to prevent the off-site movement of contaminant Plumes 1, 2, and 3 and to prevent further degradation of groundwater quality.
 The selected remedy included installation of groundwater extraction wells and treatment of the extracted water by two independent cascade aeration units.

 On July 2, 1992, EPA issued a UAO to NPI to conduct the interim RD/RA as described in the 1991 ROD.
 Construction activities were completed in February 1994, and the groundwater treatment system began operation in March 1994.
 From March 1994 through April 1996, a total of 416 million gallons of water were treated.
 It was anticipated that an additional 150 to 200 million gallons will be treated annually by the cascade aeration units.